Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 Dumbbell Reverse bicep curl is the best variation of the reverse curl, where the dumbbell is gripped palms down.
 Adding this exercise to your current routine can help build stronger, more toned arms.

-The motion is the same as a standard dumbbell curl, but the change in grip allows for specific arm muscles (brachialis) to be targeted.
+The motion is the same as a standard dumbbell curl, but the change in grip allows for targeting specific arm muscles (brachialis).

-The reverse grip is also useful for getting the forearms involved in some of the work.
+The reverse grip is also useful for involving the forearms in some of the work.

 Dumbbell Reverse Curl